-Parents, school district personnel, or concerned citizens may refer a student suspected of having a disability to the Student Assistance Team (SAT) by completing a referral through the guidance department at the student's home school or school of attendance.
-Referring persons may also request to speak with the school administrator responsible for special education or the school Section 504 Coordinator to initiate Child Find.
+Parents/guardians, school district personnel, or concerned citizens may refer a student ages 3-21 years old inclusive (Grades PK-12) who is already enrolled in a NPS school/program and is suspected of having a disability under IDEA to the Student Assistance Team (SAT).
+Referrals for these students should be completed through the school counseling office at the student's home school or school of attendance.
+Referring persons may also request to speak with the school administrator responsible for special education to initiate Child Find.
 The school team must schedule a meeting within 10 business days to review the request for assistance.